upa8/social-network-api/README.md

  You need to make sure that this is a working API so that you can demo it to us.
 Use any programming language & any database you are comfortable with.

  APIs you need to create:
-    1. Create User API. ( Store name and email )
+    1. Create FollowFollowee API. ( Store name and email )
     2. Post update API. ( status is text only )
     3. Follow people API.  ( Where you are able to follow other users )
     4. Get followers post. ( Timeline )- 10 post